-Here’s a list of options for military student loan repayment and forgiveness that will help you get out of debt fast.
+Here’s a list of options for military student loan forgiveness and repayment that will help you get out of debt fast.

 Military student loan repayment assistance programs